eltociear/powerapps-docs.de-de/powerapps-docs/developer/common-data-service/webapi/samples/conditional-operations-client-side-javascript.md

  <h2>Instructions</h2>
  <p>
   Choose your preferences and run the JavaScript code.
-  Use your browser's developer tools to view the output written to the console (e.g.: in IE11 or Edge,
+  Use your browser's developer tools to view the output written to the console (e.g.: in IE11 or Microsoft Edge,
   press F12 to load the Developer Tools).
  </p>
  <form id="preferences">